Wayne Kreklow

 Wayne R. Kreklow (born January 4, 1957) is an American volleyball coach and former professional basketball player.
-Kreklow won an NBA championship with the Boston Celtics in 1981.
+During the 1980–81 NBA regular season, Kreklow was a member of the Boston Celtics team that had won the 1981 NBA Finals.
 He was the women's volleyball coach at the University of Missouri from 2005 through the 2018 season.
 Kreklow retired in July 2019.

 Early life

 Kreklow was born in Neenah, Wisconsin.
 Wayne is the son of Wayne Sr. (d.
 2018) and Joanne.
 He is one of six Kreklow children.
 His father coached and taught for 42 years.

 Kreklow played on the 1975 state championship basketball team at Neenah High School.
 Kreklow scored 23 points in Neenah's state quarterfinal loss in 1974.
 Kreklow led the 1975 Wisconsin State High School Basketball Tournament in scoring with 69 points, including 19 in Neenah's 64–55 victory over Milwaukee Marshall in the WIAA Class A final.

 In leading Neenah to the 1975 WIAA state basketball title, Kreklow scored 499 points in 1974–1975 and 926 for his career.
 Kreklow was the 1975 Wisconsin Player of the Year.
 He also played volleyball in high school.